RolandHewage/identity-migration-resources/components/org.wso2.is.migration/migration-resources/5.10.0/stored-procedures/user_id_migration/readme.md

-1. Execute the relevent stored procedure to migrate the userid mannually, if the "UserIDMigrator" step takes too long via the migration cleint.
+1. Execute the relevent stored procedure to migrate the userid mannually, if the "UserIDMigrator" step takes too long via the migration client.
 2. Comment out the UserIDMigrator section as shown below in the <identity-migration-resources>/components/org.wso2.is.migration/migration-resources/migration-config.yaml file
 ```
 version: "5.10.0"